What to do if you have a Car Accident

 Contact the Insurance Company

-Contact your insurance provider and let them know that there has been an accident and file your motor claim if you're making one.
+Contact your insurance provider and let them know that there has been a car accident and file your motor claim if you're making one.
 Provide the insurance company with the information gathered at the accident, such as the name of the other driver's insurance provider, the damages sustained, and the type of vehicle involved in the accident.

-If you're unable to immediately contact them, do it so as soon as possible.
+If you're unable to immediately contact them, do it as soon as possible.
 If you’re wondering if an accident affects insurance, don’t worry.
 We will explain all the terms and conditions when you notify an accident to us.
 A lot depends on your insurance policy features and benefits, the accident itself, and who was at fault.